Demonstration Gardens & Projects

-Idaho Firewise demonstration gardens serve a particular purpose – to illustrate fire resistant landscaping principles and practices that allow residents of the wildland/urban interface areas live there more safely.
+Idaho Firewise demonstration gardens serve a particular purpose – to illustrate fire resistant landscaping principles and practices that allow residents of the wildland/urban interface areas to live there more safely.

-Currently there are eleven Idaho Firewise Demonstration Gardens established in the southern part of Idaho.
+Currently there are 4 Idaho Firewise Demonstration Gardens established in the southern part of Idaho.

 Visit an Idaho Firewise Demonstration Garden

 For more information on the Idaho Firewise demonstration gardens in Idaho, see the drop down boxes below.

 Idaho Firewise has consulted with several interested organizations to either work towards becoming a recognized demonstration garden or to make significant landscaping changes to improve the resiliency of their site.